aplteam/Cider/docs/Cider-User-Guide.md

 Your application or tool might depend on a NuGet[^nuget] package.
 By assigning a folder hosting NuGet packages to the `nuget` sub-key in `dependencies` you can make sure that Cider will load those installed packages into the root of your project or the assigned sub-namespace.

+!> On NuGet packages
+=> Note that for the time being the ability to load NuGet packages is most useful for loading you own NuGet packages written in C#.
+=>
+=> Beyong that it depends on whether the package uses [generics](https://learn.microsoft.com/en-us/dotnet/standard/generics/).
+Many packages do, and that makes them unusable for the time being, because Dyalog's .NET interface does not support generics right now.
+=>
+=> However, this restriction of the .NET interface is likely to be lifted in a future release.

 See the config property `dependencies` details.

 Note that NuGet packages can currently become part of your application, but they cannot be loaded as development tools.
-This restriction is likely to be lifted in a later release.
+This restriction is likely to be lifted in a later release of Tatin.

 #### Injecting a namespace `CiderConfig`